alshival/openAI-Discord-Bot/README.md

 </body>
 </html>

+If you have GPT-4, you can adjust the code to use GPT4 in `app/fefe_openai.py` and `app/stocks/fefe_stocks.py` to use that model.
+You can include more sample training data along with your prompt if you use GPT4 as the token limit is higher than GPT3.5's.
+This should improve results.
 For stock charts, sample data used for generation is located at `app/stocks/finetune_data.py`.
 You can include any charts you like that the bot produces in the openAi training data (not to be mistaken with the keras training data.
-More on that later), which at the moment is a manual process.

-If you have GPT-4, you can adjust the code to use GPT4 in `app/fefe_openai.py` and `app/stocks/fefe_stocks.py` to use that model.
-You can include more sample training data along with your prompt, as the token limit is higher than GPT3.5's.
-This should improve results.
-You can adjust the number of sample data passed to openAi in the config file under the openAi section:
+More on that later), which at the moment is a manual copy/paste process.
+You can adjust the number of sample data passed to openAi when generating a stock in the config file under the openAi section:
 ```
 ############################################
 # openai API config